taolicd/taolicd.github.io/_posts/2019-08-08-Intro_API_blog.md

 ## What is an API

-Nowadays we are bombarded with the term API.
+Nowadays, we are bombarded with the term API.
 What is an API anyway?

 API stands for Application Programming Interface.
 It defines a set of protocols and rules to allow software applications to interact with each other.

-For example, you have a Facebook account and you just downloaded Yelp on your mobile.
-When registering with Yelp, you are presented with the option to log in using your Facebook account.
+For example, you have a Facebook account and you just downloaded Yelp on your smartphone.
+When registering with Yelp, you are presented with the option to log in using your Facebook account instead of creating a separate Yelp account.
 If you choose to log in with your Facebook account, you authorize Facebook's API to access your Facebook login account and use it for your Yelp login.
-The benefit to you is you have one less login account to remember.
-The benefit to Yelp is it may further ask you to grant permission to access your Facebook friends.
+The benefit to you is having one less login account to remember, streamlining your life.
+The benefit to Yelp is it may further ask you to grant permission to access your Facebook friends, gaining data in the process.

 ## Authentication and authorization